 Skip to main content

-Jeremy Maxfield, 41, a former teacher and coach with Lubbock ISD, was arrested and accused of three counts of sexual assault of a child and one count of improper relationship between and educator and student, court records stated.
+Jeremy Maxfield, 41, a former Lubbock High School teacher and track coach, was arrested by U.S. Marshals and charged with three counts of sexual assault of a child plus one count of improper relationship between an educator and a student.
+Court records say the crimes happened in late 2019 — and yes, on school grounds.

 https://www.everythinglubbock.com/news/local-news/ex-lubbock-high-coach-accused-of-child-sex-crimes/